islco/sudo/README.md

     $ nvm use
     $ npm run dev

+If you want to change the port that Hexo uses, set the $PORT environment variable:

+    $ PORT=8000 npm run dev

 ##  Write a New Post

 1. Create a new post by running `npm run hexo new post "my blog post title"`